euroargodev/VirtualFleet/docs/usage.md

 # Install at home

-Download the last [release](https://github.com/euroargodev/VirtualFleet/releases) of **virtualfleet** and with a working conda/jupyter installation, you can create a dedicated environment :
+Clone or download the code of **virtualfleet** and with a working conda/jupyter installation, you can create a dedicated environment :
 ```python
 conda env create -f environment.yml
 ```